prakashbalab24/StackExchange-Login/README.md

 ##Stack Exchange Login

 This is an Android app which has a single login button which uses Stack Exchange Api for Aunthetication.
+After the Sucessful Authentication, the app will display the 'Profile Picture' , 'User Name' and 'Location' of the signed in user.

 ##### NOTE: